AAA-3/AAA-3/README.md

-- 👋 Hi, I’m @AAA-3
-- 👀 I’m interested in bioinformatics for neuroscience!
-- 🌱 I’m currently learning (read: srtuggling) with basic R and Python
+- 👀 learning (read: srtuggling with) basic R and Python for neuroscience!
-- 📫 How to reach me on twitter: @ali_asgher_ali

 <!---
 AAA-3/AAA-3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.